 2016-11-28 14:12:30 +0000|Files Failed Verification

 Although it appears to be an error condition, the message "Files Failed Verification" indicates simply that the client does not have the necessary files in its local cache, so it asks for the necessary files from its peers.
 This indicates normal behavior.

 During this phase, the action log notes that the action is currently running.
-Following this entry, anything echoed from the package will be shown:
+Following this entry, the log displays anything echoed from the package:

 2016-11-28 14:12:37 +0000|Files Verified, running action.

-When the action is finished running, an entry to indicate completion will be made.
-This appears underneath the standard output capture of the action.
+When the action finishes running, the log records a completion entry under the standard output capture of the action.

 2016-11-28 14:12:37 +0000|Command Completed

 The Tanium Client checks once every hour, or immediately upon resetting (every four hours), whether any Action_<ID>.log files are over one day old and deletes them if they are.
 The Tanium Client also checks once every hour, or immediately upon resetting, whether any corresponding Action_<ID> folders are expired, and deletes them if they are.
 This process ensures that the endpoint does not consume more disk space than necessary for Tanium actions.
 Contact Tanium Support if you want to preserve action logs or action folders for a longer time.